 In this example, we are using the ETH-stETH pool.
 If you are providing liquidity to other stToken pools, make sure that two tokens’ contract addresses are correct.
 Next, key in the amount you would like to contribute to either of the tokens.
 The other “Input” amount will be automatically populated based on the current price of the token.
 Hit ‘Approve stETH‘ (screenshot below).
 If you already hold enough balances for both tokens of the pool, you will skip this step (Skip to step 5).

-4. Your MetaMask extension will pop-up requesting confirmation of the transaction, along with the amount of transaction fees required.
+4. Your MetaMask extension will pop up requesting confirmation of the transaction, along with the number of transaction fees required.
 Hit ‘Confirm‘.